neurostuff/meta-analysis-book/_sources/tutorials.md

 In this stage Dr. Lytical likely needs to read the methods section of each {term}`study` and determine if it meets the eligibility criteria.
 Each paper may take several minutes to evaluate, so Dr. Lytical will need to be patient and thorough.
-"Wait!", Dr. Anna Lytical exclaims, what are my eligibility criteria!
+"Wait!", Dr. Anna Lytical exclaims, "What are my eligibility criteria?"
-Thankfully, the eligibility criteria are printed below.
+Thankfully, the eligibility criteria was already written in the protocol of the original paper, and is reproduced below.

 ### Eligibility criteria

 We included {term}`studies <study>` in this {term}`meta-analysis` that: 1) employed fMRI or PET; 2) reported brain activity changes in stereotaxic coordinates (either Talairach or MNI space); 3) reported a set of coordinates (i.e., foci) from a within-subjects or between-subjects contrast assessing the effects of nAChR agonist administration (i.e., pharmacological administration or cigarette smoking) relative to a baseline condition (i.e., placebo administration or smoking-abstinence condition); and 4) examined brain activity using a cognitive or affective task paradigm or at rest (i.e., in the absence of explicit task demands). {term}`Studies <study>` examining functional connectivity, brain morphology, or neurochemistry were not included.
 Given the relatively modest but expanding corpus of literature regarding the impact of nAChR agonists on human brain function, no {term}`study` exclusions were made on the basis of participant age, neuropsychiatric condition, or statistical threshold considerations.

 ### Eligibility determination